+A person that deviates from a normal routine, fails to appear for a scheduled event, and is unable to be reached may be considered missing.
+Any person missing for more than 24 hours must be reported.

+If a student or employee is suspected to be missing or the victim of foul play, observe the following procedures:
-- Notify the president and provost, the director of operations and administration, and the Office of Academic and Student Affairs. - Notify Mason Police (+1-703-993-2810). - Notify emergency services immediately at 1-1-2 and provide the following information: - the person's full name, nickname(s), or aliases - full description including sex, race, date of birth (age), height, weight, eye color, and hair color

-- unusual or visible physical attributes such as birthmarks, tattoos, scars, or piercings - date and time of last contact - last known whereabouts - what they were last seen wearing - who they were last seen with - Provide additional information and assistance to the investigating agency(ies) as necessary. - If the student is a Korean national, the local responding agency will be responsible for notifying the student's guardian or emergency contact. - If the student is a U.S. or international student (non-Korean), provide all documentation and reports to Mason Police. - If the student is a U.S. or non-Korean international student, Mason Police will notify the individual's guardian or emergency contact(s) in accordance with university policy. - Mason Police will coordinate with the appropriate Korean agency to notify the individual's legal guardian if the missing student(s) is a Korean national.
+- 1. Notify the Mason Korea emergency operations team. - 2.
+Notify emergency services immediately (119 or 112) and provide the following information: - The person's full name, nickname(s), or aliases - Full description including sex, race, date of birth (age), height, weight, eye color, and hair color - Unusual or visible physical attributes such as birthmarks, tattoos, scars, or piercings - Date and time of last contact - Last known whereabouts - · What they were last seen wearing - Who they were last seen with - Provide additional information and assistance to all involved investigating agencies as necessary. - If the student is a Korean national, the local responding agency will be responsible for notifying the student's guardian or emergency contact.
+The Mason Korea emergency operations team may assist the local responding agency to the extent reasonably possible.

+• If the student is a U.S. or non-Korean international student, the associate dean of student affairs will notify the individual's guardian or emergency contact(s).